25/26 Trade Deadline Analysis

 Watch List: Walter Clayton Jr., Taylor Hendricks, Jock Landale, Vince Williams, John Konchar

-Nikola Vucevic to the Celtics for Anthony Simons
+Nikola Vucevic to the Celtics for Anfernee Simons

 To Boston: Nikola Vucevic, second-round pick